-- proposing and negotiating the arrangements with Delt Shared Services. - maintaining tight controls over finances over the delegated responsibility to budget holders through routine review and challenge. - Implementing a robust procurement process evaluating potential suppliers and entering clear transparent agreements and then managing the relationships.
+- Maintaining and increasing tight controls over finances over the delegated responsibility to budget holders through routine review and challenge. - Reviewing the operation of the Supply Agency contract and evaluating where better value could be obtained in terms of bringing permanent staff into the Trust. - Continuing a robust procurement process evaluating potential suppliers and entering clear transparent agreements and then managing the relationships.